csiro-data-school/git-intro-23/_episodes/04-branches.md

 "description"){:class="fig-responsive"}

 - We see branching points and merging points.
-- Main line development is often called `master`.
+- Main line development is often called `main` (or `master` in older conventions).
-- Other than this convention there is nothing special about `master`, it is just a branch.
+- Other than this convention there is nothing special about `main`, it is just a branch.
 - Commits form a directed acyclic graph (we have left out the arrows to avoid confusion about the time arrow).

 A group of commits that create a single narrative are called a **branch**.